rmneves92/pokemon-online-shopping/README.md

 ## About the Project

-This app lists all available Pokémon and allows you to see the details of each Pokémon.
+This project lists all available Pokémon and allows you to see the details of each Pokémon.
 The ability to filter by name, ID or abilities makes it easy to find specific Pokémons, while the ability to view details and navigate through pages makes it easy to explore the entire list.

 ## Features